Am I the Odd One? Exploring (In)Congruencies in the Realism of Avatars and Virtual Others in Virtual Reality: Funding

 \section{Funding}

-This research has been funded by the German Federal Ministry of Education and Research in the projects ViTraS (project numbers 16SV8219 and 16SV8225) and ViLeArn More (Grant 16DHB2214), and by the Bavarian State Ministry For Digital Affairs in the project XR Hub (Grant A5-3822-2-16).
+This research has been funded by the German Federal Ministry of Education and Research (BMBF) in the projects ViTraS (Grant 16SV8219 and 16SV8225) and ViLeArn More (Grant 16DHB2214), by the German Federal Ministry of Labour and Social Affairs (BMAS) in the project AIL AT WORK (Grant DKI.00.00030.21), and by the Bavarian State Ministry For Digital Affairs in the project XR Hub (Grant A5-3822-2-16).
 It was further supported by the Open Access Publication Fund of the University of Würzburg.
 Erik Wolf gratefully acknowledges a Meta Research Ph.D.
 Fellowship. \looseness=-1